sevco.io

 ℹ️

-Graphs for queries added to the Tracked Queries page will not be reset or altered when a query is edited.
+Graphs for queries added to the Query Reports page will not be reset or altered when a query is edited.
 Data will continue to be added to the same graph even after a query has been edited.

 After a query has been saved, you have the option to edit and update it.
 This is done directly in the query builder